 What is better than tariffs?
 Faster permitting

-China has called the move “trade protectionism,” accusing Canada of violating the “World Trade Organization rules.”
+China called the move “trade protectionism,” accusing Canada of violating the “World Trade Organization rules.”
 The Asian country is the world’s largest manufacturer of EVs, and its car makers have quickly gained a significant share of the global market.

 I am sorry to rain on the federal government’s parade, but tariffs do not help make goods more affordable, and consequently they do not help consumers.
 Affordability is the main concern for Canadian consumers.